yash-sharma1/docs-site/docs/blockchain.md

 - tick size and lot size
 - governance information

-please note the transactions are not stored as chain state, because they are stored on blocks, while trades are not stored as state either, because they can be reproduced via balances and transactions.
+please note the transactions are not stored as chain state, because they are stored in blocks, while trades are not stored as state either, because they can be reproduced via balances and transactions.

 ## Cryptographic Design